profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 > *v.
 82*
 {:.dhp-verse #page40}

-We might think, ‘If the Buddha were here today to teach me, I too could get enlightened.’
-However when the Buddha was around there were many who met him, heard him, lived with him and yet didn’t recognise him or the Truth to which he was pointing.
+We might think, “If the Buddha were here today to teach me, I too could get enlightened.”
+However, when the Buddha was around there were many who met him, heard him, lived with him and yet didn’t recognise him or the Truth to which he was pointing.
 At the end of his life one of the monks asked the Buddha who would take his place when he was gone, to which he replied that the Dhamma would take his place.
 On an earlier occasion he had taught that seeing the Dhamma was the same as seeing the Buddha.
 Listening to Dhamma is attending fully to and contemplating wisely that which is happening right now.
 So we don’t need to feel bad because we can’t listen to a talk directly from the Buddha.
 We learn to be more receptive to life.
 {:.dhp-reflection}